CryptozombiesHQ/cryptozombie-lessons/en/4/battle-02.md

 All good games require some level of randomness.
 So how do we generate random numbers in Solidity?

-The real answer here is, you can't.
+The real answer here is — you can't.
 Well, at least you can't do it safely.

 Let's look at why.